 Ming watches again shows that being unique, paying incredible attention to detail, and charging fair prices can yield positive sales results.

 A sleek 38 mm x 6.9 mm case with surfaces that have been polished, brushed, and blasted, along with distinctive flared “flying blade lugs” and case flanks that have been hollowed — results in a stunning aesthetic and a watch that weighs just 53 grams with the strap.
+The Ming 27.01 represents an evolution of the original 17.01, which has the same diameter titanium case but is thicker at 9.3 mm.

 The minimalist dial is clean and simple yet features a complex sandwich construction with circular brushed metallic surfaces in two tones of gray and with skeleton hour and minute hands.